shivanshudwivedi/DexM-Movies/README.md

 Our team consists of a diverse group of students from various backgrounds and academic years, all united by a passion for computer science and love for movies:

 - **Kamilla Volkova '26 (Sophomore)** – Notekeeper and communications lead.
 Responsible for managing communications, taking notes, maintaining the email list, and updating the README file.
 - **Armen Nanayan '25 (Junior)** – Decision-maker and frontend developer, tasked with integrating the frontend with the backend.
-Additional responsibilities and achievements are forthcoming.
+Also helped managing the whole github repository by managing team meetings and pushes.
 - **Chris Yi '26 (Sophomore)** – Repository manager and test case developer.
 Handles merge conflicts, repository issues, and backend test cases.
 - **Hung Pham '25 (Junior)** – Backend developer focusing on database interactions, search filters, and the random movie generator feature.
 - **Ryan Le '24 (Senior)** – Backend developer focusing on search function, also responsible for code readability on the backend.